Simple Analysis of Sparse, Sign-Consistent JL: Introduction

-Our quadratic form bound is based on a degree-2 analog of this technique.
+Our quadratic form bound is based on a degree-2 analog of Hitczenko's observation.
 We analogously handle the ``big'' terms with an $\ell_1$-norm bound and bound the remaining terms by approximating some of the Rademachers by gaussians.
-From this, we obtain a combination of $\ell_2$ and $\ell_1$ norm bounds, like in the linear form setting.
+From this, we obtain a combination of $\ell_2$ and $\ell_1$ norm bounds, similar to the linear form setting.
 Our simple bound has the surprising feature that it yields tighter guarantees than the Hanson-Wright bound yields for our error term.
+While our bound is weaker than Lata{\l}a's tight bound \cite{LatalaChaos} on the moments of quadratic forms of Rademachers in the general case, it provides a greater degree of simplicity: our bound avoids an operator-norm-like term in Lata{\l}a's bound that is especially difficult to analyze when $A$ is a random matrix, as is the case in this setting.
+Moreover, our bound still retains the necessary precision to recover the optimal dimension for sparse, sign-consistent JL.

+Although our final analysis follows a style that this is perhaps less well-known within the TCS community, in the end, it is quite simple, relying only on our quadratic form bound coupled with a few standard tricks such as repeated use of triangle inequalities on $|| \cdot||_p$ norms and standard moment bounds involving the binomial distribution.
 For this reason, we believe that it is likely to be of interest in other theoretical computer science settings involving moments or tail bounds of Rademacher forms.